dlebansais/FormattedNumber/Doc/Arithmetic.md

 The `Precision` member of this class indicates the maximum number of digits in the significand for non-polynomial.

-The code currently doesn't support value `0` that indicates infinite precision.
+The code currently doesn't support the reserved value `0`.
+This will indicate infinite precision in the future.

 ## Flags